 - Treat employees as individuals.

 Great company cultures support collaboration and provide positive, fun ways for employees to get together for professional and personal development activities.

 The connection between employee well-being and engagement is well documented.
 Stress undermines both.
 To combat its adverse impact, many organizations have taken steps to improve employees’ physical environments and set up initiatives to encourage healthy behaviors.
-As more companies recognize the role workplace well-being has in their company culture and strategy, they’re introducing wellness programs and stress reduction activities designed to boost engagement and increase a sense of calmness.
+As more companies recognize workplace well-being’s role in their company culture and strategy, they’re introducing wellness programs and stress reduction activities designed to boost engagement and increase a sense of calmness.
 Reshaping an employee’s physical environment goes a long way in encouraging healthier behaviors, too.